license2will/OSE-Statblock-Generator/plan.md

 10. fix alignment bug
 11. custom hit points, and hit point calculation, and no hit dice
 12. safer saving throw editing - being able to edit the name of the saving throw as well as the value independently
-13. edit in place abilities list
+x. edit in place abilities list
 14. delete abilities from ability display list when deleted from stat block